Illinois Route 53: Route description

 Near Lewis University, IL 7 separates from IL 53.
 The route passes by Romeoville before interchanging I-55 in Bolingbrook.
-IL Lisle, the route interchanges US 34 before meeting I-88.
+In Lisle, the route interchanges US 34 before meeting I-88.
 It then intersects IL 56 and IL 38 before passing under and running parallel with I-355.
 West of Addison, it intersects US 20 before passing under I-355 again.
 Then, it runs parallel with I-290 and intersects IL 19.
 At Biesterfield Road, the highway then runs concurrently with I-290, intersecting IL 72 and passing over IL 58 before reaching the northern terminus of I-290 at I-90.
 From there, IL 53 remains as a freeway heading north.
 It interchanges IL 62, US 14, and US 12 in Palatine.
 The northeast Palatine stretch that goes through the Rand (US 12) and Dundee (IL 68) interchanges is considered to be one of the country's deadliest interchanges in traffic accidents.
 IL 53 follows Dundee (IL 68) west to Rand (US 12), and then Rand west to North Hicks Road.
 It then continues north on Hicks until it reaches its northern terminus at IL 83.